kedari-bhavana/SQL-CaseStudies/TheLook-Ecommerce-Case-Study/README.md

 How healthy is our inventory pipeline?

-Stay tuned — each query here will answer a real business question with SQL and then interpret what the numbers actually mean 📖.
+Stay tuned — each query here will answer a real business question with SQL and then interpret what the numbers actually mean.